giovannicoppola/alfred-searchio/README.md

     order they are returned by the API.
 If on, `Show Query in Results` cannot guarantee that the query is always the last result.
   - `Online Help` — Open this page in your browser.

-<a name="importing-searches"></a>

-### Importing Searches

-Searchio! has the ability to import a search configuration from any website that supports the OpenSearch autosuggestion API.

-Run `searchio` > `Import Search …` and the workflow will offer to import a search from a URL on your clipboard, the frontmost Safari tab or the frontmost Chrome tab.

-It will try to find and read the OpenSearch description at the URL and import it (and the website's icon if available), then ask you to assign a keyword for the search.

-**NOTE**: Although many websites support OpenSearch, few support the autosuggestion API that Searchio! uses.
-Sites based on MediaWiki usually support the API, so you can add all your favourite Wikia wikis (the built-in Wikia engine only supports the few hundred most popular wikis).

 <a name="adding-engines"></a>
 Adding Engines